hiero-ledger/hiero-docs/tutorials/smart-contracts/deploy-a-contract-using-the-hedera-token-service.md

 	//Log the contract ID
 	fmt.Printf("The contract ID %v\n", contractId)

-	//Construct a Solidity address from token ID tokenIdToSol := tokenId.ToSolidityAddress()

-  //Construct a Solidity address from account ID accountIdToSol := accountIdTest.ToSolidityAddress()

-  //Add the function parameters in order for tokenAssociate contractParamsAccount, err := hedera.NewContractFunctionParameters().AddAddress(accountIdToSol)

-  contractParamsToken, err := contractParamsAccount.AddAddress(tokenIdToSol)

-  //Associate an account with a token associateTx, err := hedera.NewContractExecuteTransaction().
+  	//Associate an account with a token
-    //The contract ID
-    SetContractID(contractId).
-    //The max gas
-    SetGas(2000000).
-    //The contract function to call and parameters SetFunction("tokenAssociate", contractParamsToken).
-    Execute(client)

 	associateTx, err := hedera.NewTokenAssociateTransaction().
-          SetAccountID(accountId).
+			SetAccountID(accountIdTest).
 			SetTokenIDs(tokenId).
 			FreezeWith(client)

 	if err != nil {
 		panic(err)
 	}

-  //Sign with the private key of the account that is being associated to a token, submit the transaction to a Hedera network associatetxResponse, err = associateTx.Sign(accountKey).Execute(client)
+	//Sign with the private key of the account that is being associated to a token, submit the transaction to a Hedera network associateTxResponse, err := associateTx.Sign(privateKeyTest).Execute(client)

 	if err != nil {
 		panic(err)
 	}

 	//Get the receipt
-  associateTxReceipt, err := associatetxResponse.GetReceipt(client)
+	associateTxReceipt, err := associateTxResponse.GetReceipt(client)

 	if err != nil {
 		panic(err)
 	}

 	//Get transaction status
 	txStatus := associateTxReceipt.Status

 	fmt.Printf("The associate transaction status %v\n", txStatus)

 	//Create the transaction
-  transaction := hedera.NewAccountAllowanceApproveTransaction().
+	transaction, err := hedera.NewAccountAllowanceApproveTransaction().
-      ApproveHbarAllowance(ownerAccount, spenderAccountId, Hbar.fromTinybars(100))
+		ApproveTokenAllowance(tokenId, accountIdTest, contractId, 100).
 		FreezeWith(client)

 	if err != nil {
 		panic(err)
 	}

 	//Sign the transaction with the owner account private key
-  txResponse, err := transaction.Sign(ownerAccountKey).Execute(client)
+	txResponse, err := transaction.Sign(privateKeyTest).Execute(client)

-  //Request the receipt of the transaction receipt, err := txResponse.GetReceipt(client) if err != nil {
+	//Request the receipt of the transaction
+	receipt, err := txResponse.GetReceipt(client)
+	if err != nil {
 		panic(err)
 	}

-  //Get the transaction consensus status transactionStatus := receipt.Status
+	//Get the transaction consensus status
+	transactionStatus := receipt.Status

 	println("The transaction consensus status is ", transactionStatus)

 	//Transfer the token
 	transferTx := hedera.NewContractExecuteTransaction().
 		//The contract ID